Interpal

 Interpal is the working name for Palestinian Relief and Development Fund, a British charity founded in 1994 that describes itself as a non-political charity to alleviate problems faced by Palestinians, and focused solely on the provision of relief and development aid to the poor and needy Palestinians the world over, but primarily in the Palestinian territories, Lebanon and Jordan.

 The US government has alleged that Interpal is funding or supporting terrorism, and American citizens and permanent residents are prohibited from doing business with them because of a listing as a Specially Designated Nationals in 2003.

 The UK Charity Commission has conducted three inquiries into Interpal and each inquiry has cleared it of wrongdoing and misuse of funds.
-In 2009, Interpal was ordered by the Charity Commission to end its links with Union of Good, which had been designated by the U.S. Treasury as “an organisation created by Hamas leadership to transfer funds to the terrorist organisation.”
+In 2009, Interpal was ordered by the Charity Commission to end its links with Union of Good, which had been designated by the U.S. Treasury as "an organisation created by Hamas leadership to transfer funds to the terrorist organisation."
 By 2012, the Commission reported that Interpal had complied with the order.
 The High Court in London in July 2010 found it libellous to state that Interpal supported Hamas.

 Mission and values

 Interpal was founded in the wake of the Oslo Accords.
-It states that its “passion for justice and the preservation of human dignity commits [it] to helping Palestinians in need”.
-Interpal works closely with their partners in Palestine, Lebanon and Jordan, with the aim of “moving the poor and needy in its areas of operation away from the culture of dependency and encourage a culture of self-sufficiency, and to promote peace and stability within the communities to which the beneficiaries belong”.
+It states that its "passion for justice and the preservation of human dignity commits [it] to helping Palestinians in need".
+Interpal works closely with partners in Palestine, Lebanon and Jordan, with the aim of "moving the poor and needy in its areas of operation away from the culture of dependency and encourage a culture of self-sufficiency, and to promote peace and stability within the communities to which the beneficiaries belong".